Start a conversation

 Overview

 Machu Picchu Mountain is one of the two optional hikes available to anyone visiting the Machu Picchu Citadel.
-Machu Picchu Mountain is at a higher altitude than its sister mountain Huayna Picchu.
-But dare we say, Machu Picchu Mt has even more spectacular views than Huayna Picchu, with phenomenal 360° panoramic views of the scenic landscape.
+The Mountain is at a higher altitude than its sister mountain Huayna Picchu.
+Machu Picchu Mt has even more spectacular views than Huayna Picchu, with phenomenal 360° panoramic views of the scenic landscape.
 Located to the south west of Machu Picchu Citadel, it stands at a towering 3 082m/10 111ft above sea level.
-The trek offers unparalleled views of the famous Inca sanctuary and panoramic vistas of the surrounding mountain scenery.
-Because its not as popular as Huayna Picchu, there is always a possibility to find a last minute permit, especially during the slower wet season.
-At its summit Inca priests once performed rituals on special dates as well as liturgical greetings to the Salkantay Apu.
+The trek offers unbelieveable views of Machu Picchu and panoramic vistas of the surrounding mountain scenery.

 How to book the Machu Picchu Mountain extra hike

-2023 schedules for entering Machu Picchu Mountain
+2024 schedules for entering Machu Picchu Mountain

 Machu Picchu Mountain has 400 spaces per day, distributed over two 1 hour entrance times.
 Visitors must follow the Machu Picchu Mountain route and exit the site using the same path.
-This is the only ticket that allows you to re-enter the circuit via circuit 3.

 Cost for hiking Machu Picchu Mountain